Dr.Victoria de Rjjke joined the University in 1990, gaining her PhD in Metaphor in Literature & the Visual Arts in 2001.

 Victoria is also Co-Chief Editor of the international research journal 'Children's Literature in Education'.

-Proficient in Dutch and French
+English, Dutch and French

 Victoria has published widely across the inter-related fields of Arts Education, Literacy, Children's Literature, Performing Arts and Play, in mixed-mode forms from books and journals to exhibition and digital output.